Beerooke31/CupcakeSmash2025/content/step_3/_index.md

 **Reminder**

 > Like in step 2, note the different colours and +/- indicators in the code example below.
-This is instructing you to remove the `console.log` line, and add the `popUp` line, but without the `+` and `-` symbols.
+This is instructing you to remove the `console.log` line and add the `popUp` line, but without the `+` and `-` symbols.
 If you're not sure what to do, the completed code up to this point is provided at the end of this page.

 ```diff
 function startGame() {